neoforged/.github/primers/26.1/index.md

 - `net.minecraft.world.level.chunk.ChunkAccess#blendingData` is now final
 - `net.minecraft.world.level.chunk.storage.SimpleRegionStorage#upgradeChunkTag` now takes in an `int` for the target version
 - `net.minecraft.world.level.gameevent.vibrations.VibrationSystem$Data#CODEC` is now final
-- `net.minecraft.world.level.gamerules.GameRules` now has an overload that takes in a list of `GameRule`s
+- `net.minecraft.world.level.gamerules.GameRules` now has an overload that takes in a list or stream of `GameRule`s
 - `net.minecraft.world.level.levelgen.blockpredicates`
     - `TrueBlockPredicate#INSTANCE` is now final
     - `UnobstructedPredicate#INSTANCE` is now final